freerange/site/soups/weeklinks/week-340-links.snip.markdown

 I like the look of this new functionality from Google Maps.
 I've been manually collecting my own location history for a while now, and had imagined being able to use Google's location history to automate the process somewhat (i.e. give me suggestions of places I've been near during the day).
 Now it looks like I might simply be able to use this interface and then export my data to end up with the same result.

 The idea of having the data collected automatically, and updating it if necessary, appeals to me more than having to remember to checkin to each place I might visit.
-It'll be interesting to see how this evolves. {by chris-roos}
+It'll be interesting to see how this evolves. <%= by('chris-roos') %>

 ### [Demo of The Social Web Acid Test level 0 at IndieWeb Camp](http://tantek.com/2015/193/t2/user-flow-permalinks-indieweb-swat0)